omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         - not necessary anyway

 Functionality to add:
+- give available dates to schedule form and create result form
+        - create result should only have past
+        - schedule should only have future
 - create a popup that asks if they completed a workout the previous day if it was scheduled but they didn't add a result.
         - have add result button that has default date of previous day
 - add create workout link to workout list page